 Here's our guide to places to ski, snowboard, tube, sled, and play in the snow around Tahoe.
 We're tried to focus on spots that offer not only skiing and snowboarding, but tubing, snow play, and other winter activities, as well.
 If we've omitted your favorite, please let us know!

-Not heading up to Lake Tahoe for "Ski Week"?
-There are still plenty of fun things to do in and around Marin with the kids during their time off!
-Check out our list of 10 fun family activities and outings, both indoor and outdoor, for mid-winter break.
+Winter Break is here!
+While you'll probably spend plenty of time with family and friends for Christmas, you'll aslo need to keep the little ones occupied, and there are plenty of fun things to do in and around Marin with the kids during their time off!
+Check out our list of 10 fun family activities and outings, both indoor and outdoor, for winter break.

-Since we seem to be getting a break from the rain, why not take advantage of the beautiful weather by taking a family hike?
+Since we don't seem to be getting much rain this December, why not take advantage of the beautiful weather by taking a family hike?
 There are so many amazing spots in Marin County that are perfect for a hike or nature walk with kids, whether they're in a baby backpack, a stroller, or walking on their own.

-The winter landscape in Northern California can be breathtaking, too, with bright green grass and even some wildflowers showing their faces.
+The winter landscape in Northern California can be breathtaking, too, with green grass and even some wildflowers showing their faces.
 Here are five of our favorite amazing Marin hikes for families, perfect for winter or any time, really.
-Remember to wear layered clothing, and it's usually a good idea to let the kids wear their rain boots on muddy winter trails.
+Remember to wear layered clothing, as the weather can vary from area to area and change at a moment's notice, especially near the coast.

 Novato's Rush Creek Open Space Preserve offers gentle trails perfect for a family hike or bike ride.
 Fantastic views of Mt.
 Burdell and the surrounding wetlands add to the experience.
 Don't forget to bring the binoculars to observe birds and other wildlife.